clown96/my-github-page/index.md

 ---
-title: Welcome to my blog
+title: This is my blog - COOL!
 ---

+# my-title

+This is cool!